 Conclusion: When the LMS Portal May Be Helpful

-And if you’re interested in the technical side of the issue, your LMS portal can be hosted alongside the LMS backend or deployed independently.
+If you’re interested in the technical side of the issue, your LMS portal can be hosted alongside the LMS backend or deployed independently.
 It all depends on your setup.
 This flexibility helps you manage the front end of your LMS without hardcoding.

 And remember, an LMS without a portal is like a library without doors — there’s a lot of valuable content inside, but no one can access it.